19. Integration with Kubernetes

 Note

-The default Topology Manager policy is best-effort.
+The default Topology Manager policy is Restricted .

 More information about the different Topology Manager policies can be found here.